kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 3. Node status updater will update the node's status with the latest resource information.
 4. Kubelet will reinitialize the resource managers to keep them up to date with dynamic resource changes.

+With increase in cluster resources the following components will updated

+1. Scheduler
-Note: In case of increase in cluster resources, the scheduler will automatically schedule any pending pods.
+   * Scheduler will automatically schedule any pending pods.

+2. Change in Swap Memory limit
+   * Currently, the swap memory limit is calculated as `(<containerMemoryRequest>/<nodeTotalMemory>)*<totalPodsSwapAvailable>`
+   * So increase in nodeTotalMemory will result in updated swap memory limit.

+3. Change in OOM score
+   * OOM score calculation depends on machine's memory, so the new OOM score will be updated accordingly.

 **Proposed Code changes**